WeinaL/capital-quiz-app/README.md

 # World Capital Quiz Application

-A modern full-stack TypeScript application featuring a React frontend with Tailwind CSS and a Node.js/Express backend, complete with comprehensive unit testing
+A modern full-stack TypeScript application featuring a React frontend with Tailwind CSS and a Node.js/Express backend, complete with comprehensive unit testing.

 ## Features
 - **Frontend**: React with TypeScript, styled with Tailwind CSS for a responsive and modern UI